uwsampa/accept/README.md

 Running the Experiments
 -----------------------

-I'm writing the empirical evaluation now, but here's how it will work when it's finished.

 First, it might be a good idea to `./bin/runtests.sh` to make sure the compiler itself is working.

 Then, install the necessary Python modules by typing `pip install -r requirements.txt`.